Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 | Force constant              | 5                       |
 +-----------------------------+-------------------------+

+.. admonition:: Take a look at your results

     After including all steps and parameters into your main program try to write out a trajectory and describe what you observe.
 Write also out the development of the kinetic, potential and total energy per timestep.

 Time averages, ensemble averages, and temperature